-If the Study Coordinator is not available to submit eCRF #2 within the 24 hour timeframe, a member of the study team may complete the hard copy version of the SAE form and either FAX the hard copy form to the DMC Protocol Coordinator or scan the form into an electronic file and email the file to the DMC Coordinator.
-The DMC will then enter the information into the electronic data system.
+If the Study Coordinator is not available to submit eCRF #2 within the 24 hour timeframe, a member of the study team may complete the hard copy version of the SAE form and either FAX the hard copy form to the DCC Protocol Coordinator or scan the form into an electronic file and email the fill to the DCC Coordinator.
+The DCC will then enter the information into the electronic data system.